HTTP-RPC/Kilo/README.md

 * `java.time.Duration`
 * `java.time.Period`
 * `java.util.UUID`
-* `java.util.List`, array/varargs
+* `java.util.List`, `java.util.Set`, array/varargs
 * `java.net.URL`

-Additionally, `java.util.Map` and bean types are supported for [body content](#body-content).
+Additionally, `java.util.Map`, bean, and record types are supported for [body content](#body-content).

 Unspecified values are automatically converted to `0` or `false` for primitive types. `Date` values are parsed from a long value representing epoch time in milliseconds.
 Other values are parsed from their string representations.

-`List` and array elements are automatically converted to their declared types.
-If no values are provided for a list or array parameter, an empty value (not `null`) will be passed to the method.
+`List`, `Set`, and array elements are automatically converted to their declared types.
+If no values are provided for a list, set, or array parameter, an empty value (not `null`) will be passed to the method.

 `URL` parameters represent file uploads.
 They may be used only with `POST` requests submitted using the multi-part form data encoding.
 See the [file upload](https://github.com/HTTP-RPC/Kilo/blob/master/kilo-test/src/main/java/org/httprpc/kilo/test/FileUploadService.java) example for more information.